How to: Add and Delete Registry Values in the Registry Editor

 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
 For more information, see.

 To add a registry value

-Select a key node in the Visual Studio Registry Editor.
+Select a key node in the Registry Editor.

-Values cannot be added for the top-level nodes.
+Values can't be added for the top-level nodes.